Black Law Students Association

 The Black Law Students Association (BLSA) shall not discriminate against any individual or group based on age, disability, ethnicity, gender identity, national origin, nationality, race, religion, sex, nor sexual orientation.

-Local chapter dues are only $15 for the academic year.
+Local chapter dues are only $15 for the academic year; Memberships will expire on July 31.
+See any Executive Board Member about paying local chapter dues.

 Contact the local Langston Chapter here: HowardLaw@NBLSA.org

-The DC/MD Sub-Regional Director is Miles Taylor, a current HUSL student.
+The MABLSA DC/MD Sub-Regional Director is Miles Taylor; HUSL student (Class of 2018).

 Visit the Mid-Atlantic Region: (MABLSA)